Energy Converter Guide: Joules, Calories, BTU & kWh for Everyday Life

 This tool instantly converts between popular energy units such as joules, kilojoules, calories, kilocalories (food Calories), BTU, kWh, Wh, foot-pounds, therms and electron volts.
 You type one value and see all the equivalents at once.

 Yes.
 Power companies in the USA, UK, Canada and Europe charge in kWh.
-You can use this calculator to convert kWh into joules, BTU or therms to compare heating and electricity costs or plan efficiency upgrades.
+Use this calculator to convert kWh into joules, BTU or therms to compare heating and electricity costs or plan efficiency upgrades.

 Absolutely.
 Enter your food energy in kilocalories (kcal) or Calories and convert it to kilojoules or joules.
-This is helpful if you live in a country that uses kJ on labels or if you are doing nutrition or fitness tracking.
+This is helpful if you live in a country that uses kJ on labels or if you're doing nutrition or fitness tracking.

 Yes.
 Many air conditioners and furnaces in the USA are rated in BTU or BTU/h.
-You can convert BTU into kWh or kW to estimate power usage and running cost, or compare electric and gas heating.
+Convert BTU into kWh or kW to estimate power usage and running cost, or compare electric and gas heating.

 The calculator uses standard, widely-accepted conversion factors such as 1 cal = 4.184 J and 1 kWh = 3,600,000 J. This is accurate enough for school, university assignments and most engineering calculations.

 Yes.
-The page is fully responsive.
-On mobile you get a simple hamburger menu and a layout optimized for small screens, so you can convert energy units quickly on the go.
+The page is fully responsive with a simple interface optimized for small screens, so you can convert energy units quickly on the go.

 Yes, the calculator is completely free.
 You don't need to create an account, and you can use it as many times as you like.
 Ads on the page help keep the tool free for everyone.